 Here are some more simple steps to Self Care for Life and help to prevent avoidable conditions:

 - Eat well, live well.
 It is important that we get the nutrients we need and avoid excessive amounts of salt, fat and sugar to improve our diet.
-Information is available from the NHS Choices website or ask your pharmacist for advice on managing your weight.
+Information is available from the NHS website or ask your pharmacist for advice on managing your weight.

 - Move more!
 You don’t need to go expensive gyms, just walk the dog, play football with the kids, leave the car at home, ignore the bus, take the stairs, turn up the music and dance!!

 - Stop smoking - Is one of the biggest benefits to health.
 Ask your local pharmacist about stop smoking services.